Ink (play): Act II

 In a televised interview, Murdoch defends The Suns outrageous content as a manifestation of the will of the masses.
 At a meeting, Lamb explains to Murdoch how the paper's newfound success has sown hostility in its competitors.

 While the Murdochs are visiting Australia, Muriel is kidnapped for ransom.
-The staff realize that Anna Murdoch was the kidnappers' intended target; the mistake arose after they stalked a Rolls-Royce the Murdochs had lent to the McKays while they were in Australia.
+The staff realise that Anna Murdoch was the kidnappers' intended target; the mistake arose after they stalked a Rolls-Royce the Murdochs had lent to the McKays while they were in Australia.
 Lamb insists on covering the incident in The Sun and publishing the ransom notes, in doing so defying the wishes of his staff, union leaders, and Murdoch himself.
 Two brothers are arrested for Muriel's abduction and presumed murder.
-The Sun is widely criticized for its treatment of the tragedy, though sales surge.
+The Sun is widely criticised for its treatment of the tragedy, though sales surge.
 In a last-ditch effort to take down The Sun, Cudlipp offers to make Lamb editor of The Mirror, but he refuses.

 As the one-year anniversary of The Suns re-launch approaches, sales remain behind that of The Mirror.
 Lamb asks Rahn to secretly pose for a fully-nude photo shoot, to be printed on Page 3 of The Sun.
-Rahn consents.
+After some discussion, Rahn consents.
 The anniversary issue sparks public outrage, ruins Rahn's reputation, and infuriates Murdoch, but successfully outsells The Mirror.
 Conceding defeat, Cudlipp begins planning his retirement.

 Despite his own disapproval and Lamb's reservations, Murdoch allows the Page 3 feature to continue.
 At a dinner with Lamb, Murdoch proposes that The Sun start appealing to the new conservative government, confident that the paper has the power to sway public opinion.
 He also tells Lamb his plans to purchase an American television network and relocate The Suns office off of Fleet Street.
 He concludes the dinner saying, "People like stories."
 Lamb imagines that Murdoch will outlive him and someday publish his obituary in The Sun.